ruromero/exhort-javascript-api/CONTRIBUTING.md

 ### Good to know

-* You can override the default backend url by setting another one in the _EXHORT_URL_ environment variable.
+* You can override the default backend url by setting another one in the _TRUSTIFY_DA_URL_ environment variable.

 ### OpenAPI Specifications

-The OpenAPI specification is located in the [`exhort-api-spec`](https://github.com/trustification/exhort-api-spec) where the Java and Javascript libraries are generated.
+The OpenAPI specification is located in the [`trustify-da-api-spec`](https://github.com/trustify-da/trustify-da-api-model) where the Java and Javascript libraries are generated.

 ### Code Walkthrough